plasenciavillarejo/NewNowApp-BE/README.md

   - 2.2.- We run: docker compose up --build -d

 # Testing
-Unit tests → run with ./mvnw test
+- Unit tests → run with ./mvnw test
-Reactive flows → verified using reactor-test and StepVerifier Controllers → tested with WebTestClient and Mockito (ArgumentMatchers.any, eq, …) Important → do not mix Hamcrest matchers with Mockito matchers (avoid org.hamcrest.Matchers.any).
+- Reactive flows → verified using reactor-test and StepVerifier
+- Controllers → tested with WebTestClient and Mockito (ArgumentMatchers.any, eq, …)

-## Postman Services:
+## 📦 Postman collectinons:

 **Execute in Localhost**
 - 1.- Get All Task: http://localhost:8080/back/task/all
 - 2.- Get Task by UUID: http://localhost:8080/back/task/{taskId}
 - 3.- Post Resize image: http://localhost:8080/back/task

-##Execute in VPS**
+**Execute in VPS**
 - 1.- Get All Task: http://200.234.230.76:8080/back/task/all
 - 2.- Get Task by UUID: http://200.234.230.76:8080/back/task/{taskId}
 - 3.- Post Resize image: http://200.234.230.76:8080/back/task

+## 🚨 Troubleshooting

+413 Request Entity Too Large
+Increase multipart or codec limits in application.properties or application.yml.

+400 Bad Request (multipart)
+Ensure Content-Type: multipart/form-data and that the file field is uploaded as File.